Def Leppard pours "Mirrorball" of sugar on fans

 "Mirrorball" is Def Leppard's initial release as an independent act after finding themselves without a major label for the first time after 30 years with Universal Records.

-Campbell sees that factor as a positive, creatively, because it should force the band to put out singles more frequently, in keeping with trends in the recording industry that have performers releasing individual songs via download.
+Campbell sees that factor as a positive, creatively, because it should force the band to put out singles more frequently in keeping with trends in the recording industry that has performers releasing individual songs via download.

 "I really don't see the point in putting out a 10 or 12 song album anymore.
 It's kind of like sticking our toes in the water, being independent, but that's the way that the industry is now.
 I do believe that the album is dead," he said.